Cohomology of Hom-associative algebras in Loday-Pirashvili category with applications: Abstract

 \section{Abstract}

-We introduce the concept of Hom-Leibniz algebra structures in Loday-Pirashvili category.
-It is proved that there are Hom-Leibniz dialgebras on it.
-We study the representation and cohomology theory of Hom-Leibniz algebras in this category.
+We introduce the concept of Hom-associative algebra structures in Loday-Pirashvili category.
+The cohomology theory of Hom-associative algebras in this category is studied.
 Some applications on deformation and abelian extension theory are given.
+We also introduce the notion of Nijenhuis operators to describe trivial deformations.
+It is proved that equivalent classes of abelian extensions are one-to-one correspondence to the elements of the second cohomology groups.